 What Is an Alaska Airlines Credit Card?

 Fun fact: Alaska Airlines technically carries two U.S. consumer credit cards: the Alaska Airlines Visa Signature Credit Card and the Alaska Airlines Platinum Plus credit card, both offered by Bank of America.
 However, interested customers can only apply for the Alaska Airlines Visa Signature.
 The Platinum Plus exists solely as a card for people whose credit profile doesn’t quite qualify for the primary product, a Bank of America spokesperson confirmed.
-(You can see where your credit stands by viewing two of your free credit scores, updated every 14 days, on Credit.com.)
+(You can see where your credit stands by viewing two of your free credit scores on Credit.com.)
 The Alaska Airlines Platinum Plus credit card touts a lower annual fee ($50) than the Alaska Airlines Visa Signature but also carries fewer benefits and a smaller credit limit.
 Here’s a breakdown of the major terms and conditions for each card.
 (Note: You’ll have to read the card agreements for full details.)

 The Alaska Airlines Visa Signature Credit Card

 Rewards Details: Cardholders earn three miles per dollar spent on Alaska Airlines tickets, vacation packages, cargo and in-flight purchases, and one mile per dollar everywhere else.
 There’s no cap or expiration date on miles.

 Signup Bonus: Cardholders can earn 30,000 bonus miles if they spend $1,000 or more within the first 90 days.